Harue Koga: Early life

 Harue Koga was born Yoshio Koga in 1895 to parents Seijun and Ishi Koga in the town of Kurume in Fukuoka Prefecture on the island of Kyushu, Japan.
-His father Seijun was the head priest of a local Buddhist temple belonging to the Pure Land sect of Buddhism.
-Koga began attending Hiroshi Jinjo Elementary School at age seven, and shortly after his father, Seijun, gave his position of head priest to his son-in-law to focus his time on his son’s education, hoping that Koga would also follow in the family tradition by becoming a Buddhist priest.
+His father Seijun was the head priest of a local Buddhist temple belonging to the Jōdo-shū sect of Buddhism.
+Koga began attending Hiroshi Jinjo Elementary School at age seven, and shortly after his father, Seijun, gave his position of head priest to his son-in-law to focus his time on his son's education, hoping that Koga would also follow in the family tradition by becoming a Buddhist priest.
 Koga continued his education at Kurume Higher Elementary School at age 11, and at 14 moved on to Meizenko Middle School.
 During his time at Meizenko Middle School, he was struck in the eye during a baseball game and his eye began gradually losing its sight.
-Koga’s friend Takata Rikizo hypothesized that Koga’s partial loss of sight may have influenced the general lack of dimension in his art style.
+Koga's friend Takata Rikizo hypothesized that Koga's partial loss of sight may have influenced the general lack of dimension in his art style.
 While in middle school, Koga began studying painting with Matsuda Teisho, a self-taught local artist inspired by Western-style art.
 In 1912, Koga defied the student code of conduct at Meizenko Middle School and was expelled.
 Local tradition in Kurume records that Koga purposely violated the rule and got himself expelled in order to show his family how serious he was about pursuing his love of art.
 That same year, at age 17, Koga left Kurume against his family's wishes and traveled to Tokyo with the intent of studying art in a more formal setting.